Five Twin Falls Restaurants That Need To Make a Comeback

 Red Steer

 If you went to Twin Falls High back in the day, you ate lunch at the Red Steer at least three days a week.
-Red Steer had awesome burgers...
-I would kill for an order of their planks right about now.
+Red Steer had awesome burgers and I would kill for an order of their planks right about now.

 Aroma

 Forget Olive Garden.
-If you wanted fresh, homemade pasta, you went to the Aroma.
-Their chicken lasagna was THE best.
-Aroma was where you took your husband or wife for a romantic dinner and where high school kids ate before prom.
+If you wanted fresh, homemade pasta, you went to Aroma.
+Their chicken lasagna was the absolute best.
+Aroma was where you took your spouse for a romantic dinner and where high school kids ate before prom.
+Knowing this was an Italian restaurant, the painting on the outside wall makes a lot more sense.

 Prime Cut

 Prime Cut made a good steak at a reasonable price.
-If memory serves, Prime Cut switched owners once or twice before finally closing in the early 2000's; and since closing, a number other restaurants have tried and died at this same location.
+If memory serves, Prime Cut switched owners once or twice before finally closing in the early 2000s; and since closing, a number of other restaurants have tried and died at this same location.

 Me N Ed's